ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 temporary local addresses, sometimes called "privacy" addresses {{!RFC4941}}.
 Temporary addresses are generally used to prevent linking connections over time when a stable address, sometimes called "permanent" address, is not needed.
+Note that if an application Requires the use of temporary addresses, the resulting Connection cannot use IPv4, as temporary addresses do not exist in IPv4.

 ### Parallel Use of Multiple Paths {#parallel-multipath}